Connections > Amazon SageMaker Lakehouse connection properties > Prerequisites

 Prerequisites

-To use EC2 role to assume role authentication for Amazon S3, you need to enable the EC2 role to assume another IAM role specified by the IAM Role ARN.
+To use EC2 role to assume role authentication for Amazon S3, you need to configure the EC2 role to assume another IAM role specified by the IAM Role ARN.

 Create minimal IAM policies